vvanouytsel/braindump/Braindump/MacOS/Getting started.md

 * Navigate to **System Settings** > **Keyboard** > **Keyboard shortcuts** > **Modifier Keys**
 * Rebind the 'Control' key to 'Command'
+* Rebind the 'Command' key to 'Control'
+* Be happy that you can now copy via 'Control' + 'c'
+* Be frustrated that you now have to use 'Command' + 'c' if you want to mimic the 'Control' + 'c' functionality in your terminal

 ![[Pasted image 20240918112216.png]]